tylernathanreed/jira-client-php/docs/schema/status-project-usage-dto.md

-# Status Project Usage D T O
+# Status Project Usage DTO

 The projects using this status.